-You’ve probably heard a lot of different things about Android TV boxes from people trying to sell you one.
+You’ve probably heard many different things about Android TV boxes from people trying to sell you one.

 They’re magic.
 They let you get any show you’ve ever seen and could ever want to watch.

 Today, we’re going to set the record straight and talk about just what an Android TV box is (and isn’t) and what they’re used for.

 What is an Android TV Box, and What Are They For?

 An Android TV box is another name for a streaming device that runs on the Android operating system.

 Depending on where you live, you’ll hear them called many different names, but they all refer to the same thing.